General Information about Hospital Play Specialists in NZ

 HPS positions in NZ:

-Ours is a small profession with less than 80 positions across New Zealand; most of these are in children’s wards in general hospitals around NZ or in one of the two paediatric centres in Auckland (Starship at Auckland City Hospital and Kidzfirst at Middlemore).
+Ours is a small profession with around 100 positions across New Zealand; most of these are in children’s wards in general hospitals around NZ or in one of the two paediatric centres in Auckland (Starship at Auckland City Hospital and Kidzfirst at Middlemore).

 The majority of play services around NZ are also licensed hospital-based early education and care services and as such, can attract funding from the Ministry of Education.
 For this reason, many vacancies will stipulate that applicants hold a relevant early childhood teacher qualification and registration with the Teachers Council.
 All HPS roles will require that applicants complete the Vulnerable Children’s Act/police check clearance process.